GCSE Tutoring Programme

 What is the nth term?

-The nth term refers to the position of a term in a sequence.
-For example the first term has n=1, the second term has n=2, the 10th term has n=10 and so on.
+The nth term is a formula that enables us to find any term in a sequence.
+It refers to the position of a term in a sequence.
+For example, the first term has n=1, the second term has n=2, the 10th term has n=10 and so on.
 The ‘n’ stands for its number in the sequence.

 We can make a sequence using the nth term by substituting different values for the term number(n).

-To find the 20th term we would follow the formula for the sequence but substitute 20 instead of ‘n‘; to find the 50th term we would substitute 50 instead of n.
+To find the 20th term we would follow the sequence formula but substitute 20 instead of ‘n‘; to find the 50th term we would substitute 50 instead of n.

 For example if the nth term = 2n + 1